An Employer’s Guide to IRS Form 940

 - Businesses that work exclusively with independent contractors (not W-2 employees)

-A tax professional can help clear up any confusion on your requirements surrounding Form 940.
-If you’re unsure at all about your tax obligations, it’s best to double-check.
+A tax accountant can help clear up any confusion on your requirements surrounding Form 940.
+If you’re unsure at all about your tax obligations, it’s best to double-check with an accountant.

-A Step-by-Step Guide to Filling Out Form 940
+A Step-by-Step Guide to Filling Out IRS Form 940

 You’ve determined that you need to file this document, but how do you do it?
 Let’s take a look at the steps to follow when you’re ready to tackle your first Form 940.